 Rej obtained his undergraduate degree in mathematics in 2003 from the University of Connecticut as University Scholar, one of the highest academic honors the university awards to graduating seniors.
 In course of his undergraduate studies, Rej was deeply involved in research at the intersection of mathematics, physics, and experimental psychology.
 He obtained his Master’s degree in 2005, also in mathematics and also from the University of Connecticut, after having written a thesis on quantum algebra and noncommutative geometry.
 Rej pursued doctoral studies in mathematical physics at the Max Planck Institute for Mathematics, Bonn.
 He was also a Scientific Researcher at the Fields Institute, Toronto.
 In Bonn and Toronto, Rej researched new mathematical structures in high-energy physics and string theory.
 He has also been a visiting researcher at several renowned scientific institutions in Europe and India.
 Rej was awarded a Marie Curie Early-Stage Research Fellowship by the European Commission in 2007 and a special Junior Research Scholarship by the Clay Mathematics Institute in 2008.

-Rej currently lives in Gurgaon, India, and devotes his spare time to astronomy and astrophysics.
+Rej currently lives in Gurgaon, India, and devotes his spare time to astronomy.